 Our spiritual efforts, in fact, only “cost” us something we don’t want anyway: karma.
 It’s something that goes hand in hand with attachments.
 For example, when someone has all sorts of unhealthy attachments he will act selfishly and be driven to do wrongful things.
 And for his actions his only reward will be the black material known as karma.
 So karma is directly connected with attachments.
-If you want to free yourself of it, you will first have to change your selfish ways.
+If you want to free yourself of this undesirable thing, you will first have to change your ways.

 Reworking Your Karma